rouroulike/clash/configuration.md

     url: 'http://www.gstatic.com/generate_204'
     interval: 300

-  # load-balance: The request of the same eTLD will be dial to the same proxy.
+  # load-balance: The request of the same eTLD+1 will be dial to the same proxy.
   - name: "load-balance"
     type: load-balance
     proxies: